intelsdi-x/swan/experiments/memcached-sensitivity-profile/README.md

 Swan use Snap to collect and process i.e. tag metrics, and store them in Cassandra.
 Swan does not stand up a Snap cluster, as users may already have this installed and set up in [tribes](https://github.com/intelsdi-x/snap/blob/master/docs/TRIBE.md) on machines in the cluster.

-See the [Snap installation guide](https://github.com/intelsdi-x/snap) for guidance of how to configure and install `snapd`. `snapd` should be running on the host running the swan binary.
+See the [Snap installation guide](https://github.com/intelsdi-x/snap) for guidance of how to configure and install `snapteld`. `snapteld` should be running on the host running the swan binary.

 ### Cassandra